 2) Properly set up the number of images taken per second.

 3) Ensure 80% for terrestrial imagery and 60% for nadir UAV flights.

-In order to use GoPro HERO2, GoPro HERO3, GoPro HERO3+, GoPro HERO4, GoPro HERO Session, and other related GoPro cameras for processing with Pix4D Desktop:
+In order to use GoPro HERO2, GoPro HERO3, GoPro HERO3+, GoPro HERO4, GoPro HERO Session, and other related GoPro cameras for processing with PIX4Dmapper:

 1. Capture images with the highest possible image resolution.
-Check your camera's manual or contact GoPro to verify the highest possible image resolution for your camera.
+Check the camera's manual or contact GoPro to verify the highest possible image resolution for the camera.

-n depends on the speed you move the camera:
+n depends on the speed of the camera movement:

 - For walking: n = 0.5 − 1 seconds

 - For flying with Phantom Vision: n = 1 − 2 seconds

 3. Ensure sufficient overlap (at least 80% for terrestrial imagery, and 60% for nadir UAV flights: for more information about recommended flight plans: Step 1.
 Before Starting a Project > 1.
 Designing the Image Acquisition Plan - PIX4Dmapper).